 Oscar-nominated actress Carey Mulligan is the UK's Global Dementia Friends Ambassador to help bring attention to dementia and to encourage people worldwide to become Dementia Friends and to be more dementia-friendly.

-Carey, who was nominated for an Oscar for her leading role in An Education and has gone on to star in The Great Gatsby and Suffragette, has experienced dementia through her grandmother, who she calls Nans.
-Sadly Nans passed away last year.
+Carey, who was nominated for an Oscar for her leading role in An Education and has gone on to star in The Great Gatsby and Suffragette, has experienced dementia through her grandmother, whom she calls Nans.
+Sadly, Nans passed away in 2017.